rluque/flatCal/README.md

 A flat design calendar icon made with pure CSS.
-Functionality brought by JavaScript.
+Functionality brought to you by JavaScript.
 ======

 Testing GitHub.